Hosting, Refreshments, Alcohol

 - Non-Travel Meals, Refreshments, and Hospitality Expenses (UO Departmental Fiscal Procedures Section 3) Replaces (UO Fiscal Policy Manual 56-100).

 - Conferences (UO Sponsored)

 - FAQ Non-Travel Meals, Refreshments, and Hospitality Expenses

-Non-Travel Meals, Refreshments, and Hospitality Expenses (UO Fiscal Policy Manual 56-100): An employee may, in the course of employment, serve as a host for non-employee guests of the institution or for a non-employee group, paying for expenses such as meals, refreshments and transportation.
+Non-Travel Meals, Refreshments, and Hospitality Expenses (UO Departmental Fiscal Procedures Section 3) Replaces (UO Fiscal Policy Manual 56-100): An employee may, in the course of employment, serve as a host for non-employee guests of the institution or for a non-employee group, paying for expenses such as meals, refreshments and transportation.
 Actual meal, refreshment and travel costs will be paid with documented itemized receipts.
-Approved UO travel per diem rates will be used to check for the reasonableness standard.
-Official guests of the institution might include recruitment candidates, visiting dignitaries, potential donors, prospective students, speakers or guests and must be non-employees.
+Approved UO travel per diem rates will be used as a basis for reasonableness.
+Official guests of the institution might include recruitment candidates, visiting dignitaries, potential donors, advisory board members, prospective students, visiting scientists, scholars, speakers or other guests, and must be non-employees.
 The documentation for such charges must indicate the following: